Christian Appalachian Project

 Goal of Program

 Based in Eastern Kentucky, Christian Appalachian Project (CAP) strives to meet both the immediate needs of persons living in poverty and empower residents to achieve long-term goals.
 CAP serves people in need (children, the elderly, and persons with disabilities) in Eastern Kentucky.
 CAP Volunteers commit to the pillars of Service, Community, and Spirituality and/or personal reflection.
-CAP offers a strong cultural experience, an assortment of service placements, distinctive community living, an interdenominational Christian environment, and a flexible time commitment.
+CAP offers a strong cultural experience, an assortment of service placements, an interdenominational Christian environment, and a flexible time commitment.

 Type of Placement

-AmeriCorps Members: Serve in programs addressing issues of poverty, education, substandard housing, hunger, and more.
+AmeriCorps Members serve in programs addressing issues of poverty, education, substandard housing, hunger, and more.
 Short-term: Various opportunities available year-round, including opportunities for experienced home repair crew leaders and in our Christmas distribution and summer school supply programs.
 Summer Camp opportunities for camp counselors, photography/social media coordinators, lifeguards, medical personnel, office helpers, cooks, and arts and crafts instructors for two summer camps.
 Group opportunities: available March-November, serving one week repairing or building homes.

 Service Area